 Yes, there are limits (annually and aggregate) on how much a student can borrow under the Direct Loan programs.
-Since HACC is a two year institution, students will not go above sophomore status and can not receive loans at the junior and senior level.
 The chart below shows the maximum yearly amounts and total aggregate you can borrow in both subsidized and unsubsidized loans:

 Freshman (0-29 credits) AND Diploma Program Students

 |$5500 (no more than $3500 may be subsidized)

 ||$9500 (no more than $3500 may be subsidized)

 ||$6500 (no more than $4500 may be subsidized)